 Afghanistan’s one and only Jew

-Sixty-year-old Zablon Simintov was born and brought up in Afghanistan's Jewish community, but now he is the only one remaining.

-Despite pressure to convert to Islam, he says he'll keep practising his faith.
+Zablon Simintov says despite pressure from the Taliban to convert, he'll keep practising his faith in Kabul.

 -